Growing up in church, I got the impression that if I just knew the bible well enough I would always know what to do.

 I have spent a significant amount of time explaining this point.
 But that’s because it is important to grasp: Somehow, we need to gain that specific wisdom from God.

 For me, and increasingly for many others, dreams are a fantastic source of personally-tailored specific wisdom.
-It was so in bible times (see the list of examples of dreams in the bible that I have compiled) and it is true today.
+It was so in bible times (see the examples in my overview of dreams in the bible that I have compiled) and it is true today.

 The detail with which Father God speaks through dreams continually astounds me: